An 18th Century Pleated Petticoat

 Example of a shaped petticoat waistline for wearing over pocket hoops:

-Let’s make some 18th Century petticoats, shall we?
+Let’s make them, shall we?

 Measuring and Cutting: